 Definition: Static Requirements Analysis is the automated testing of software requirements for quality and measurement.

-Software requirements, or user stories, are written statements describing the functional need and purpose of software to be developed; what brings value to users.
+Requirements analysis is the set of techniques for deriving insight from written software requirements, or user stories.
+User stories, are written statements describing the functional need and purpose of software to be developed; what brings value to users.
 The authors of user stories will typically write them from the perspective of a business user.
 It is then the job of the developer to read the requirements, and design and code to meet these needs.
 The written requirements or user stories are therefore a means of communication.
 In agile teams the user story is a placeholder for a conversation, nevertheless it needs to convey sufficient meaning that the reader can adequately understand, without ambiguity, what functionality is needed.
 If poor choices are made in the wording of the stories, then communication can become mis-communication.
 Poor wording leads to misunderstandings that lead to design and coding mistakes.
 These mistakes lead to rework and/or bugs.
 Bugs that are not found until later in the development cycle can cause a lot of extra work and therefore are very costly.

 Static Requirements Analyser